A Set of Rules for Model Validation: Acknowledgements

 \section{Acknowledgements}

-I kindly acknowledge the comments by Michael Sorochan Armstrong, Jesús García-Sánchez and Daniel Vallejo España.
+I kindly acknowledge the comments by Michael Sorochan Armstrong, Jesús García Sánchez and Daniel Vallejo España, and of the anonymous reviewers.
+All of them were really helpful to improve the message of the paper.
 This work was supported by grant no. PID2023-1523010B-IOO (MuSTARD), funded by the Agencia Estatal de Investigación in Spain, call no. MICIU/AEI/10.13039/501100011033, and by the European Regional Development Fund.

 \afterpage{ }